White Cliffs of Dover

 Discover The White Cliffs

-The famous White Cliffs of Dover stand guard at the Gateway to England where millions pass each year on their journey to or from the continent.
-In some places over 300 feet high, the White Cliffs are a symbol of the United Kingdom and a reassuring sight to returning travellers.
+The famous White Cliffs of Dover stand guard at the Gateway to England.
+Millions pass through Dover each year on their journey to or from the continent.
+In some places over 300 feet high, the White Cliffs are a symbol of the United Kingdom and a reassuring sight to travellers.
 The Cliffs have been immortalised in song, in literature and in art.

 On a clear day you can see right across from the Dover cliffs to the cliffs on the French coast at Cap Gris Nez, proof of the continuous strata of chalk.

 Since the time of the chalk sea, the chalk has been lifted out of the water by movements of the earth's crust.
 Most of the shaping of the beautiful chalk downlands we see today took place during the last Ice Age.
 The latter part of the Ice Age also saw the invasion of chalk by the English Channel.
 The consequence of this was that Britain became an island.

-The history of Britain is intricately linked with the White Cliffs, all the way from the Roman invasion to the assault made by Germany in both World Wars.
+The history of Britain is intricately linked with the White Cliffs.

 The Defence of the Nation

 The east cliff with its commanding view over the channel is a position of natural strength and has been the site of fortification since the Iron Age.
-The Castle dates back to the 11th century but additions and alterations have been made up to and including the twentieth century.
+The Castle dates back to the eleventh century but additions and alterations have been made since then, including several notable changes in the twentieth century.